-Pendragon achieved the designers brief and the distinctive purple yacht put in a dominant performance in the 1978 North American One Ton championship held in San Diego, but lost the title to the Graham & Schlageter designed Chocolate Chips after a poor final race that counted for 150% points (regatta result of 2/1/1/1/9).
-She went on however to win the 1978 Three-Quarter Ton Cup held in light airs in Vancouver, British Columbia, and in so doing beat new designs from Britton Chance, Ron Holland and others in conditions in which the light yacht was not expected to excel.
-A notable addition to her sail wardrobe was an early and experimental mylar genoa, and because of its dark green colour, it was dubbed the "garbage bag."
+Pendragon achieved the designers brief and the distinctive purple yacht put in a dominant performance in the 1978 North American One Ton championship held in San Diego, but lost the title to the Graham & Schlageter designed Chocolate Chips after a poor final race that counted for 150% points (with a final regatta result of 2/1/1/1/9).
+She went on however to win the 1978 Three-Quarter Ton Cup held in light airs in Victoria, British Columbia, and in so doing beat new designs from Britton Chance, Ron Holland and others in conditions in which the light yacht was not expected to excel.
+A notable addition to her sail wardrobe was an early and experimental mylar genoa, and because of the dark green colour of this early prototype, it was dubbed the "garbage bag."

 Other changes were also needed to meet the different regulations for the normally bigger One Tonners, with more headroom needed and accommodation for an extra crewmember.
 During the North American One Ton series, held a month before the Cup, Pendragon showed that she had the pace against the top boats, but was making too much leeway upwind and finished in fifth place, with results of 2/5/4/8 in the fifteen boat fleet (won by the Cook design Firewater).
 Additional width was added to the centreboard before the One Ton Cup series.

 |Pendragon during the 1979 One Ton Cup (photo Sail magazine)|

 |Pendragon during racing (above) and afterwards (below) - photos by Paul Mello|